Apply

 2: Application

-This Application is submitted to the University of Glasgow’s admissions portal.
+Submit a follow-up full application to the University of Glasgow’s admissions portal.
 We stress that this portal will collect application data for all the above degree programmes, at all three universities.

-It is important that you review the instructions on this page before submitting the Application webform.
+It is important that you review the instructions on this page before submitting the application webform.

-Please apply by December 16th for full consideration (applications will be processed and considered on a rolling basis after that)
+Please apply by December 19th for full consideration (applications will be processed and considered on a rolling basis after that)

 -